DjPoke/RetroCloner/README.md

 6) Edit sprites images with "i" key.
 7) Create animations with "j" key, choosing a few sprites images.
 8) Create your actors with "k" key.
 You can choose what kind of game you'll play, by choosing it on actor 1.
 Other actors can be enemies or bonus/malus.
 9) Draw your levels with "l" key.
 You can draw blocks, or position actors.
-[WIP]
 10) Edit game data with "m" key.
 [WIP]
 11) Import wav sounds with "n" key.
 [WIP]
 12) Import ogg musics with "o" key.
 [WIP]